01xisun/Simulation-of-Bankrupt/README.md

 # Simulation-of-Bankrupt
-Statistical analysis of bank rupt with pareto distribution.
+Statistical analysis of bankrupt with pareto distribution.